-William Binden has been playing the piano for 25 years and has 13 years’ experience of teaching music full time.
-He graduated from the University of Liverpool with a 2:1 BA (Hons) Music degree.
-William currently tutors approximately 40 students, with an equal split between children/ teenagers and adults.
+William Binden has been playing the piano for 32 years and has 15 years’ experience of teaching piano lessons full time.
+He graduated from the University of Liverpool with a 2:1 BA (Hons) Music degree and he also holds a diploma in piano teaching, awarded by the Associated Board of the Royal Schools of Music (ABRSM).
+William is an Associate of the Royal Schools of Music having completed the ARSM diploma in piano performance and also an Associate of Trinity College London having successfully taken the diploma in Music Theory.
+William offers piano lessons for beginners and for experienced players and currently tutors approximately 40 students, with an equal split between children/ teenagers and adults.
 Lesson times can be flexible to fit around work and family commitments.
-All lessons are one-to-one and students are given a clear structured approach that is tailored to their needs.
-Lessons take place on a Bechstein grand piano, in a dedicated music studio located in Princes Park, South Liverpool.
-The studio is easily accessible by public transport and there is free parking available.
+All piano lessons are one-to-one and students are given a clear structured approach that is tailored to their needs.
+Lessons take place in a dedicated music studio located in Oxton, Wirral.
+William's teaching studio is easily accessible by public transport and there is free parking available.

 Emphasis is placed on enjoyment and building confidence in your piano playing.
 This is done by focusing on reading ability, listening skills and finger technique; music theory is taught in conjunction with this.
 Students are encouraged to study a wide ranging repertoire encompassing the many different traditions of piano performance from Classical, Jazz and Popular music.
 Students can focus on just one or two areas if they prefer.

-Every adult’s reasons for wanting to learn the piano are unique; that's why William designs a learning plan that is individual to each student, fitting in around your musical aspirations, ability and experience.
-For adults who have not played previously William will work with you through a preparatory course, teaching you all the basics of playing the piano.
+Every adult’s reasons for wanting to learn the piano are unique; that’s why William designs a learning plan that is individual to each student, fitting in around your musical aspirations, ability and experience.
+For adults who have not had piano lessons previously William will work with you through a preparatory course, teaching you all the basics of how to play the piano.
 After the first lesson you will leave being able to read and perform a couple of simple pieces.
-If you have some experience of learning the piano we will work towards whatever your goal is.
+If you have had piano lessons previously we will work towards whatever your goal is.

-Many of William's students study or work in jobs where knowledge of the piano, reading music and listening skills are beneficial.
-People who have benefited from music lessons with William include piano teachers, music undergraduates, actors, singing teachers, music producers, primary school teachers and DJs.
+Many of William’s students study or work in jobs where knowledge of how to play the piano, reading music and listening skills are beneficial.
+People who have benefited from piano lessons with William include piano tutors, music undergraduates, actors, singing teachers, music producers, musical directors, primary school teachers and DJs.

 CHILD & TEENAGE STUDENTS

 For those students who feel they would benefit from taking formal music exams, William has an excellent track record.
-Music exams are not everyone’s goal and for students who prefer to play for recreation there is no pressure to take this more formal route.
-These are the 2011-2012 exam results for William's students: exam pass 100%; with distinction 83%; with merit 10%.
+Music exams are not everyone’s goal and for students who want to learn how to play the piano for recreation there is no pressure to take this more formal route.
+Students who have taken music exams have a 100% pass record with 48% of students passing with distinction (against a national average of 17%).
 All practical and theory exams are taken with the Associated Board of the Royal Schools of Music (ABRSM).
 ABRSM exam results can count towards UCAS points requirements when applying to study at University.
-Previous students of William's have gone on to study music at The Royal Academy of Music, The Royal Northern College of Music and The Liverpool Institute of Performing Arts (LIPA).
+Previous students of William’s have gone on to study music at The Royal Academy of Music, The Royal Northern College of Music and The Liverpool Institute of Performing Arts (LIPA).

 “How old do I have to be?”

-"How often do I need to attend lessons?"
+“How often do I need to attend my piano lessons?”

 William offers both weekly and fortnightly lessons to fit in around your schedule.

-William is available for lessons Monday to Friday, 10am-8pm.
+William is available for piano lessons Monday to Friday, 9am-8pm.